Blog post

 Process diagram visibility

 Process models should be easily accessible.
 Just like any tools in a workshop, they should be within reach.
-The processes shouldn’t be buried in ISO documents in hard-to-reach intranet portals or via client apps with limited viewer licenses.
+The business processes shouldn’t be buried in ISO documents in hard-to-reach intranet portals or via client apps with limited viewer licenses.

 The process models should be available and searchable from anywhere, on any device.